-Leg pain is the primary symptom can be mild to severe
+- Leg pain is the primary symptom can be mild to severe

-Low back pain is secondary can be mild to severe
+- Low back pain is secondary can be mild to severe

 - Hip pain especially flexion and internal rotation of the hip.

-Leg or foot weakness
+- Leg or foot weakness

 Osteonecrosis Symptoms and SimilaritiesFor many, there are no symptoms in the early stages of osteonecrosis.
 As the condition worsens, the affected joint could present pain symptoms only when weight is placed on it.
 Eventually, individuals begin to feel the pain even when lying down.
 Pain can be mild to severe with a gradual development.
 Other symptoms that mimick sciatica: